Steam Turbine Parts Manufacturing

 Atmospheric Relief Diaphragm

-Atmospheric relief diagraphms are installed on the low-pressure exhaust hood to prevent casing failures from over-pressure.
+Atmospheric relief diaphragms are installed on the low-pressure exhaust hood to prevent casing failures from over-pressure.
 They’re machined into thin discs that help release steam to the atmosphere if the internal pressure becomes too high.

 Balance Plugs